 During this reporting period, MCC has participated and hosted several exercises and drills to improve the college's response to and evacuation capabilities during to various threats to the campus community.
 The campus is apprised of the drills through email notification from the Office of the President at the beginning of the academic year.
-A record of these activities is maintained by and accessed through the Emergency Manager.
+A record of these activities is maintained by and accessed through the Director of Emergency/Risk Management.